raziell74/skyrim-junk-it-ng/README.md

 - [x] ~~Speed optimizations for Marking items as Junk and icon updates.~~ <span style="color:darkgray">***Done***</span>
 - [x] ~~UI Menu Lock/Fade during JunkIt actions.
 This provides a better user experience as it provides a visual cue of action processing as well as preventing any breaking actions from user input during processing.~~ <span style="color:darkgray">***Done***</span>

-## Stretch goals

-- [ ] Add new Junk type "Rubbish" for items that are not even worth selling
-- [ ] Configurable option to prevent the "Take All" action in container menus from taking items marked as "Rubbish"
-- [ ] MCM button to save and load a list of Junk items to be shared between saves
-- [ ] Favorited items should not show as "junk" but I4 has no way of filtering on "Favorited", so I am trying to figure out a way to supersede I4's rule set for favorited items.
-This may come with my own implementation of inventory icon control since the author of I4 probably has no plans on adding favorited as a filter option.
-- [ ] Barter "Buy Back".
-Items sold to a vendor will have a special buy back icon and SubTypeDisplay to indicate this is a buy back item.
-The value price of to buy the item will be hard set to what ever the item was sold for. *This is a **Super Stretch** goal as it gets pretty complex.
-Rolling it into JunkIt may also not make sense as it's a pretty big feature and could be it's a standalone mod in its own right.*

 ## Requirements

 - [SKSE](https://skse.silverlock.org/)